Thursday, July 9, 2009

 My First End/New Beginning

 Even if I say that I won't be a sophomore until school starts again in the fall, there's no way to pretend that my first year at Swat isn't over.
 I definitely did not spend enough time documenting all the new things I experienced, but maybe that's a good thing as I had an opportunity to "live in the moment."
-But even though at times I've been really bad at keeping my blog up to date, I'm not giving up on it.
+But even though at times I've been really bad at keeping my blog up to date, I'm not giving up on blogging.

 Wednesday, April 8, 2009